Marioalexsan/AtlyssMods/AllowAnyNames/_Thunderstore/README.md

 The Rich Text name will be visible by other people that have AllowAnyNames in servers.
 This functionality requires [CodeYapper](https://thunderstore.io/c/atlyss/p/Soggy_Pancake/CodeYapper/) to be installed.

-Players that don't have AllowAnyNames will see a sanitized version of your Rich Text name.
-Additionally, elements such as "Delete Character" will use the sanitized version of characters to execute their actions.
+Players that don't have AllowAnyNames will see a vanilla-compatible version of your Rich Text name.
+Additionally, elements such as "Delete Character" will use the vanilla version of character names to execute their actions.

 For example, given the name: